 More information: Observational studies and meta-analyses will include only measured variables.
 As with the previous questions, the answers here must be precise.
 For example, 'intelligence,' 'accuracy,' 'aggression,' and 'color' are too vague.
 Acceptable alternatives could be 'IQ as measured by Wechsler Adult Intelligence Scale' 'percent correct,' 'number of threat displays,' and 'percent reflectance at 400 nm.'

+We have two primary dependent variables, which are proportion “short” responses and 50% point in the categorization curve, both of which should change according to early/on-time/late Onset Time if entrainment effects are present.
 We plan to measure participants’ trial-by-trial responses (i.e. shorter or longer response for condition 1 and Lab or Lap response for condition 2 and 3), surveys about their audio device and environmental noise levels, their language and music backgrounds.
 In condition 3, we will further measure whether they successfully hear the target sound as a word.
 Trial-by-trial responses are converted into two dependent variables: proportion short and the inflection point (50% point of the logistic fit).

 Indices (optional)